^

 Diagnosis of brain tumors in children

-Histological examination is the crucial method of verification of the diagnosis, which determines both the tactics (the amount of surgical intervention) and the strategy (prognosis, use of radiation therapy, chemotherapy, repeated surgical interventions) for the treatment of CNS tumors.
+Histological examination is a decisive method for verifying a diagnosis, determining both the tactics (scope of surgical intervention) and the strategy (prognosis, use of radiation therapy, chemotherapy, repeated surgical interventions) for treating CNS tumors.

 What do need to examine?